Avalanche Python Web Framework with a focus on testability and reusability

 assert TaskRequestHandler.MSG_TASK_CLOSED in response

-pytest_funcarg__app is a pytest funcarg, this is an alternative (and better) approach instead of using xUnit test setUp and tearDown methods.
-In this case the funcarg will create a WSGI application and use testbed to reset the datastore for every test.
+pytest.fixture is a pytest funcarg, this is an alternative (and better) approach instead of using xUnit test setUp and tearDown methods.
+In this case the funcarg will create a temporary database and a client for the application.

 But these are very bad unit-tests.
-Most of the problems come from checking the HTML response.
-These are actually black-box testing, unit-test by definition are white-box testing.
+Most of the problems come from checking the HTML (string) response.
+These are actually black-box testing, unit-test by definition should be white-box testing.

 When you write a check for a string in a HTML document you expect that string to be in a determined position.
 If this same string happens to appear in a different position by another part of your page you are actually not testing anything.
 This is much more common that might seems at first.